Home → For Investors

 Common investor disclosures: roof age and condition, prior water intrusion, HVAC age, electrical panel type, and any unpermitted work.
 If you've done a full renovation, document every permitted repair — this actually adds value and reduces risk.

-The optimal MLS pricing strategy for flips differs from retail homeowner strategy.
+The optimal pricing strategy for investment properties differs from retail homeowner strategy.
 Investors generally benefit from aggressive pricing at 3-5% below comparable retail sales rather than testing the market high.
 The reason: longer days on market signals distress to buyer agents, reducing your negotiating position.
 A property that goes under contract in 7 days generates better net proceeds than one that sits 45 days with multiple price reductions.